Clanfield F.C.: History

-The 2010–11 season saw the club make their debut in the FA Cup losing to Fareham Town in their first ever game in the extra preliminary qualification round.
-This season also saw the club finish a very creditable fourth place in Division One West, just three points from a second-place finish and subsequent promotion to the Premier Division.
-In the following seasons since they have finished 8th, 11th, 5th and in 2014–15 in 9th.
+The 2010–11 season saw the club finish in fourth place in Division One West, just three points from a second-place finish and promotion to the Premier Division.
+This season also saw the club make their debut in the FA Cup, losing to Fareham Town in their first ever game in the extra preliminary qualification round.
+In the following seasons since they have finished 8th, 11th, 5th, and 9th.